 Orkney Marinas have safe, secure marinas in three unique locations in the beautiful Orkney Islands.
-Marinas in Kirkwall and Stromness will re-open to visitors on 15th July.
+Kirkwall Marina is fully open for visitors and Stromness Marina is open but with no toilet/shower facilities.
 All visitors must contact Orkney Marinas in advance of arrival.
 Further information on Westray Marina to follow.

 Orkney Marinas have modern, sheltered facilities in Kirkwall, Stromness and Westray.
 You can expect friendly help and service from staff, volunteers and local sailors.
 Orkney Marinas is run as a professional, not-for-profit organisation for its visitors and bertholders.